nabrus/JavaScript30/README.md

 ### [Day 30: Whack A Mole Game](https://github.com/nabrus/JavaScript30/tree/master/30-whack-a-mole)
   * Using a *flag* variable— it's defined to have one value until some condition is true.
 Then you change the variable's value.
 Used to control the flow of a function or statement, allowing to check for certain condition while the function progresses.
   * `setTimeout()` method sets a timer which executes a function or specified piece of code once the timer expires.
-  * `Event​.isTrusted` is a read-only property that is a Boolean which is true when the event was generated by a user action, and false when the event was created or modified by a script or dispatched via `EventTarget.dispatchEvent()`.
+  * `Event.isTrusted` is a read-only property that is a Boolean which is true when the event was generated by a user action, and false when the event was created or modified by a script or dispatched via `EventTarget.dispatchEvent()`.